Tips and Tricks of Flying: How We Get Around The World For Next to Nothing

 The cheapest flight I have ever found was absolutely insane!
 A few years ago JetBlue was doing a promotion for the Holidays, something along the lines of "the 12 days of Christmas," (dont hold me to that title because it was years ago).
 Anyways, each day at a certain time they would post incredible deals including one for $10.19!!!!
 It was a one way flight from Fort Lauderdale to (I believe) Jamaica!
 I couldn't believe my eyes.
 I immediately got Luke on the phone (he was traveling for work) and convinced him that we could not miss out on this deal.
 After checking dates and verifying his work schedule and trying to figure out the logistics of the trip, we were ready to book it!
 Yay we are going to Jamaica!
 So I jump on the computer to purchase our tickets and of course, they were all sold out!!
 I mean, why wouldn't they be?
 We are talking about a flight to the Caribbean for $10.19!
 Right then and there we decided, if we ever found something like that again, we would just pull the trigger and figure out everything else later.

 It should come as no surprise that as much as Luke travels for work and we travel as a couple/family that we would use points that we have collected to cash in on plane tickets.
 We also only use travel credit cards such as American Airlines, Marriott, Hilton, and Delta.
 Not only do you get points while using these cards, but they have great bonuses once you are approved.
-Another added bonus, is that most of these cards have other perks as well, like upgrade certificates, lounge access, etc. But you don't just have to have these cards to use your points.
+Another added bonus is that most of these cards have other perks, like upgrade certificates, lounge access, etc. But you don't just have to have these cards to use your points.
 Check with your credit card company to see how they allow you to use your points towards travel.
-Also, sign up for frequent flyer accounts with ALL the airlines, they are free.
+Also, sign up for frequent flyer accounts with ALL the airlines, hotels and car rental companies.
+They are free!
 You will get emails about deals and promotions they are holding along with promotions for point giveaways.

 2. The Flight Deal